12 Simple Ways to Get Foreign Language Immersion Without Going Abroad

 Like a conversation partner, a club can give you opportunities to practice your target language and learn new vocabulary.

-You also have the opportunity to hear many different voices in a conversation club.
-Experiencing the ways different people use language and watching other learners use the language can help you experiment with new ways to express your own thoughts.
+You also have the opportunity to hear many different voices and learn the ways different people use language and watching other learners use the language can help you experiment with new ways to express your own thoughts.

 So, where to find clubs like these?

 Many libraries offer conversation clubs, and so do some universities and colleges.
 Another option is to look for clubs through sites such as Meetup.
-If you can’t find a club in your community, why not start one yourself?
-All you need is a native speaker and a handful of people interested in learning the language.
+If you can’t find a club in your community, you start one yourself!

 6. Label your home